Technology Acceptance Model

 The original construction of TAM formulated by Davis, is perceived usefulness, perceived ease of use, attitude toward using, behavioral intention, and actual system use.

-1. Perceived Usefulness
+- Perceived Usefulness

 Perceived usefulness is a phase where a person believes that the user of a particular system will be able to increase that person’s work performance.
-Based on this definition, it can be interpreted that the usefulness of using ICT can increase the performance, work performance of anyone who uses it.
+Based on this definition, it can be interpreted that the usefulness of using ICT can increase the performance, work performance of anyone who uses it. - Perceived Ease of Use

 Perceived ease of use is a level where a person believes that the use of a particular system can reduce a person’s effort in doing something.
 The frequency of use and interaction between the user and the system is also able to show the ease of use.
-The system that is used more often shows that the system is better known, easier to operate and easier to use by its users.
+The system that is used more often shows that the system is better known, easier to operate and easier to use by its users. - Attitude Toward Using

 Attitude toward using is a pro or contra attitude towards the application of a product.
 The pro or contra attitude towards a product can be applied to predict a person’s behavior or intention to use a product or not to use it.
-Attitude toward using technology, defined as an evaluation of the user about his curiosity in using technology.
+Attitude toward using technology, defined as an evaluation of the user about his curiosity in using technology. - Behavioral intention

 Behavioral intention to use is a behavioral tendency to keep applying a technology.
-The level of use of a computer technology on a person can be predicted from the attitude and attention of the user to the technology, for example, there is a desire to add supporting peripherals, the desire to continue to use, and the desire to influence other users.
+The level of use of a computer technology on a person can be predicted from the attitude and attention of the user to the technology, for example, there is a desire to add supporting peripherals, the desire to continue to use, and the desire to influence other users. - Actual System Use

 Actual system usage is a real condition of system application.
 Someone will feel happy to use the system if they believe that the system is not difficult to use and proven to increase their productivity, which is reflected in the real conditions of use.
 The form of measurement of actual system usage is how often and duration of use of ICT.